timex-sinclair-projects/TS2068E/docs/Requirement Specifications.md

 ## 3. Design Constraints
 ## 4. Packaging/Installation Design
 ## 5. Design Requirements
-### 5.1 Z80 Processor
+### 5.1 Z80 Processor in FPGA
 The processor shall be a Z80 processor with static design.
-The processor may be a cycle accurate and instruction accurate FPGA core.
+The processor may be a cycle accurate and instruction accurate Trion T20Q144C3 FPGA core.

 If a processor core is used, it is permissible to extend the Z80 instruction set so long as the extensions do not affect the cycle and instruction accuracy of the core.
 Any instruction extensions shall be documented in the TS2068E manual.
 ### 5.2 Keyboard
 The TS2068E shall have a USB keyboard interface.

 The method used for the interface is at the engineer’s discretion.
-### 5.3 TS2068 5V Expansion Bus
+### 5.3 ZX Spectrum 5V Expansion Bus

-There shall be an expansion bus that is compatible with the original TS2068.
+There shall be an expansion bus that is compatible with the Sinclair ZX Spectrum.
 The expansion bus shall be compatible with 5V TTL logic.

 -  External

 ### 5.4 TS2068 3V3 Expansion Bus
-There shall be a 3.3V expansion connector that is compatible with the original TS268.
+There may be a 3.3V expansion connector that is compatible with the original TS268.
 The expansion be compatible with 3.3V TTL logic.
+The connector will support a daughter card with expansion slots.
 - Internal
 - 4-5 slots
 ### 5.5 RAM Memory
-There shall be at least 128k bytes of memory available for program memory space.
+There shall be at least 512k bytes of memory available.
 The upper limit is at the engineer’s discretion.
 ### 5.6 Video Modes
 All Standard TS2068 video modes shall be implemented.
+- All standard TS2068 modes
+- Additional modes using TS video memory mapping
+- ULA Plus mode
+- 80 column text mode terminal
+- 320x240 hires graphics mode, 256 colors from a palette of 4096
 ### 5.7 ULA Plus Video
 ULA Plus video shall be implemented in full.
 ### 5.8 Legacy TS2068 Software Compatibility